'A Million Little Things' Wants to Be 'This Is Us' for Men

 The three surviving pals are shocked, not least because Jon seemed so content, a slick, energetic real estate mogul whose motto was “everything happens for a reason.”
 His friends are left to probe the meaning behind his death.
 When the men met, years earlier, in a stuck elevator, Jon sealed their new friendship with season tickets to the Bruins.
 The tradition endured, and in the aftermath of his death, the group vows to use those hockey games to do the same kind of bonding they did in that elevator.

 Though the pilot is messy and derivative, and the stronger subsequent episodes can still feel cloying, there’s reason to hope A Million Little Things will keep getting better.
 It’s the rare show about men that bothers to flesh out their wives, girlfriends and kids, and its cast of seasoned TV actors lends broad characters dimension.
-Stories that take male friendship seriously are few and far between these days—and now that the word masculinity so often comes paired with the word toxic, this gentler form of male identity seems ripe for exploration
+Stories that take male friendship seriously are few and far between these days—and now that the word masculinity so often comes paired with the word toxic, this gentler form of male identity seems ripe for exploration.